 Please mind that you can also combine your conditions.
 If you click the + icon appearing to the right of the range fields ( is from / to) you will be able to define a multiple condition rule which will be used e.g. if the 2 conditions are met - the Weight is from 0 to 20 kg AND the cart contains a products with Large Item Shipping Class.

-PROShipping Class - based on the selected shipping class or one of the following options:
+PROShipping Class - based on the selected shipping class or their combinations.

 Destination & Time

 PROTime of the Day - based on the defined time frames.